espressomd/espresso/doc/sphinx/part.rst

 The region is described as a pore (lower vertical part of the "T"-shape) and a channel (upper horizontal part of the "T"-shape).

 .. figure:: figures/slitpore.pdf
-   :alt: The geometry of the slitpore surface
+   :alt: Schematic for the slitpore shape showing geometrical parameters
    :align: center
    :height: 6.00000cm